General Rules – Important (please read):

 • Multilingual Submissions: We accept and encourage submissions in multiple languages.
 Whether your song is in English, a mix of English and Arabic, Coptic, or any other language, we welcome the richness that different languages bring to taraneem.
 However, while we welcome songs in multiple languages, please note that English should be the primary language used.
 If your submission includes languages other than English, such as Arabic, Coptic, or others, we request that you provide a translation of the non-English lyrics in the song description.
 Please note that the choice of language(s) should serve the song’s goal and enhance its delivery and quality.

 • Church Choirs Welcome: We extend a special invitation to church choirs to participate in our competition.
+In this case the choir members have to be in the same age group.

 Submission Instructions: